University Summer Camp Student Track Archives

 The goals of the Summer Camp at NDSU include introducing tribal college students to STEM disciplines and career opportunities, exposing them to city and campus life, attracting them to four year STEM programs, and engaging tribal high school and college faculty in career improvement and lesson development.
 This two-week camp is usually offered in the first two weeks of June each year.
 The camp has two tracks, tribal college student track, and instructor and teacher track.

-In 2011, fourteen American Indian students from three tribal colleges participated in the camp.
-Concurrently, five Tribal college faculty and seven Reservation high school math/science teachers worked together with the faculty from NDSU and UND to develop lesson plans for the high school summer camps in June and July at the tribal college sites and for the upcoming Sunday Academy sessions, one Sunday a month through the academic year 2010-11.
-A two-day workshop will be held later in August at NDSU for the tribal college faculty and teachers to practice and perfect the hands-on activities in the lesson plans they developed for the Sunday Academy for the upcoming academic year.
+In 2015, twelve American Indian students from three tribal colleges participated in the NATURE Summer Camp June 1-12.
+Concurrently, six Tribal college faculty and two Reservation high school math/science teachers worked together with the faculty from NDSU and UND to develop lesson plans for the high school summer camps in June and July at the tribal college sites and for the upcoming Sunday Academy sessions, held one Sunday a month through the academic year 2015-2016.
+A two-day workshop was held the end of July at NDSU for the tribal college faculty and teachers to practice and perfect the hands-on activities in the lesson plans they developed for the Sunday Academy for the upcoming academic year.

-The topics covered in the projects included: energy and the atmosphere, light interference patterns, Franklin's gull chicks, invertebrates, food science, rainfall simulation and overland flow, synthesis of gold nano-particles and nano-rods, and electron microscopy.
-Five student groups worked with NDSU faculty and two with UND faculty.
-The seven student presentations on the closing day of the camp showcased the collaboration of 14 American Indian students from tribal reservations across North Dakota and faculty and graduate students from the state's two research universities.
-Opportunities for recreation and social interaction provided for the students to experience campus and city life by the Office of Multicultural Student Services at NDSU and by the American Indian Center at UND added fun to the rigor of the camp.
-Students also had the benefit of experiencing a fire- side story-telling by Clifford Canku, assistant professor in Dakota Studies and listening to a guest speaker Malea Powell, an American Indian rhetoric scholar from Michigan State University.
+Four student groups worked with NDSU faculty and one group with UND faculty.
+The five student presentations on the closing day of the camp showcased the collaboration of 12 American Indian students from tribal reservations across North Dakota and faculty and graduate students from the state's two research universities UND and NDSU.
+Opportunities for recreation and social interaction provided for the students to experience campus and city life at NDSU and UND added fun to the rigor of the camp.
 The camp concluded with a closing ceremony with a closing prayer followed by a luncheon.